HarishaYerra/order-inventory/README.md

 **Order-Inventory Microservices Project**
 ________________________________________

 A cloud-ready, microservices-based application that manages customers, products, inventory, and orders.
-It is built with Spring Boot, Spring Security (JWT), Docker, and Kubernetes, following a fully distributed architecture with service discovery, API gateway, and centralized configuration
+It is built with Spring Boot, Spring Security (JWT), Docker, and Kubernetes, following a fully distributed architecture with service discovery, API gateway, and centralized configuration.
 ________________________________________
 **✨ Features**